datoviz/datoviz/README.md

 Over the next three years, the technology matured, aided by a [Chan Zuckerberg Initiative (CZI) grant](https://chanzuckerberg.com/eoss/proposals/) awarded to VisPy in **2021**.

-In **2024**, a second [CZI grant](https://chanzuckerberg.com/eoss/proposals/) facilitated the release of Datoviz **v0.2**.
-This version was redesigned from the ground up to enhance modularity and stability, ensuring it can keep pace with the continuous advancements in GPU hardware and graphics rendering APIs.
-It features a modular architecture that will allow the porting of Datoviz technology to non-Vulkan environments, such as WebGPU-enabled web browsers.
+In **2024**, Datoviz **v0.2** is released.
+This version is redesigned from the ground up to enhance modularity and stability, ensuring it can keep pace with the continuous advancements in GPU hardware and graphics rendering APIs.
+It features a modular architecture that will allow the porting of Datoviz technology to non-Vulkan environments, such as WebGPU-enabled web browsers (thanks to a second [CZI grant](https://chanzuckerberg.com/eoss/proposals/)).

 Datoviz is closely related to **VisPy**, as it is being developed by one of the VisPy cofounders.
 VisPy 2.0, initiated by Cyrille Rossant and Nicolas Rougier, will offer a high-level scientific API on top of Datoviz, matplotlib, and other renderers via a common medium-level visualization layer called "graphics server protocol (GSP)".